X509V3_EXT_print

 set, nothing is printed and printing is considered as failed.

-user cannot tell whether failure simply went undetected, whether the function
+the user cannot tell whether failure simply went undetected, whether the

-detected failure but regarded it as irrelevant, or whether printing did indeed
+function detected failure but regarded it as irrelevant, or whether printing

-a write operation fails, it will usually ignore the fact that information was
+operation fails, they will usually ignore the fact that information was

 omitted from the output and report success to the caller anyway.